 Limiting how many hours can be tracked per day

-Adapting time tracking rules to local labor laws or to different offices or subsidiaries
+Adapting time tracking rules to local labor laws or different teams/offices

-Once created, a time tracking policy can be assigned to users from selected subsidiaries.
+Once created, a time tracking policy can be assigned directly to individual users.
 By setting these rules in advance, you reduce the risk of inconsistent time entry and help employees track time in line with expectations.

-π You can also define a default policy applied automatically to users belonging to a subsidiary without a defined default policy.
+π You can also define a default policy, which will be applied automatically to new users who donβt have a policy assigned.

 Setting up time tracking policies is available on the Ultimate subscription plan.